-Kinjo Kiema brings her experience as a student and labor organizer to Advocates For Youth.
-She manages the Student Organizing team, a group of 35 student leaders who run issue based campaigns for change at their schools related to reproductive justice, sexual health, and LGBTQ rights.
-She also works with the Great American Condom Campaign to distribute 1 million condoms annually to college students, and to mobilize and train students to organize for free condom dispensers on their campuses.
-Her organizing expertise was developed at George Washington University where she received a BA in American Studies and led successful on-campus campaigns as a leader in two progressive student organizations, the Roosevelt Institute and Students for Justice in Palestine.
-Prior to working at Advocates, she was an Organizer In Training at Service Employees International Union, where she organized workers to take collective action and form a union.
-Alongside her work in Advocate’s Youth Organizing and Mobilization department, she is the Organizing Co-Chair of BYP100’s DC chapter.
+Kinjo Kiema is the Associate Director of Youth Organizing, where she works to expand, engage, and mobilize Advocates’ vast Youth Activist Network.
+She also manages the Young Womxn of Color for Reproductive Justice Leadership Council, a group of 14-24 year old young womxn of color who are working to organize around issues impacting their community through a reproductive justice lens.
+Her activist expertise was developed at George Washington University where she received a BA in American Studies and led successful on-campus campaigns as a leader in two progressive student organizations, the Roosevelt Institute and Students for Justice in Palestine.
+Prior to working at Advocates, she was an Organizer at Service Employees International Union (SEIU), where she organized workers to take collective action and form a union.
+Alongside her leadership in Advocates’ Youth Organizing and Mobilization department, she is an organizer in BYP100’s DC chapter.